 I’ll tell you where we can find these lakes and what unique things we can discover from them, if there are any.
 So without further ado, here are the most beautiful, Instagrammable lakes in Japan that we must see and visit.
 Let’s go!

-Lakes in Japan with the view of Mount Fuji
+Lakes in Japan with a view of Mount Fuji

 There are five famous lakes in Japan where we can spot Mount Fuji in the background.
 These lakes are called Fuji Five Lakes, and they are: